LincolnLandForensics/HodgePodge/GPS2Address/README.md

 ![Syntax Example](images/WigleWiFI2.jpg)

-note: If you have more than 2000 lines you should manually reduce the # column (label) to less than 2000.
+Note: If you have more than 2000 lines you should manually reduce the # column (label) to less than 2000.
 Otherwise Google Earth craps out.

+Note: protectList.csv and watchList.csv can be used to look for and label specific MAC's

 *   Visit earth.google.com, File,Import KML